Sports Massage for Runners: Why Experts Recommend It

 To be a runner and unfamiliar with Achilles Tendinitis?
 No way!

-The little muscle pain can trouble either your speed or completely restrict you from running.
+The tiny muscle pain can trouble your speed or completely restrict you from running.
 You can’t afford it as a runner!

-Achilles tendinitis is the inflammation of the tendon that links the calf muscle to your heel.
-It often results when you’re trying to increase your running intensity.
+Achilles tendonitis is inflammation of the tendon that links the calf muscle to the heel.
+It often results when trying to increase running intensity.

-Achilles tendinitis, if left untreated, can worsen the situation enough that it’ll rupture the Achilles tendon, and the only solution will be surgery, which can cost your time and gaol as well.
+If left untreated, Achilles tendonitis can worsen the situation enough that it’ll rupture the Achilles tendon, and the only solution will be surgery, which can cost your time and goals.
 The common symptoms of Achilles tendonitis are:

 Shin Splints